signal18/replication-manager/README.md

 Previous scenario is not that frequent and one can flavor availability in case the master never show up again.
 The DC crash would have bring down all the nodes around the same time.
 So data lost can be mitigated if you automate starting a slave node and failover on it via failover-restart-unsafe=true if the master can't or is to long to recover from the crash.

-### False positive detection
+### False positive

-Since version 1.1 all replicas and Maxscale can be questioned for consensus detection of leader death:
+Since version 1.1 all replicas, MaxScale and external http call can be questioned for consensus detection of leader death:

 The default configuration is to check only for replication heartbeat